cockroachdb/docs/frequently-asked-questions.md

 Also, CockroachDB is not yet suitable for:

-- Use cases requiring SQL joins (slated for the first major release post-beta)
+- Use cases requiring SQL joins (slated for an upcoming release)
 - Real-time analytics (on our long-term roadmap)

 ## How does CockroachDB scale?